ranger-ross/ranger-ross.github.io/content/blog/ai-are-like-containers.md

 There are a wide variety of views on this and I of course have my own.
 But I have been struggling to come up with a way to articulate my thoughts on where I think the future of AI in software development is going until earlier this week.

 I believe that AI will have a similar impact on the software industry as Docker and containers did in the 2010s.
-I'd like to make the case that AI **will** have a large impact on software industry but not as some may believe.
+I'd like to make the case that AI **will** have a large impact on software industry but not as large some may believe.

 ## Why containers?